Chemical shift: Chemical shift referencing

 Although the absolute resonance frequency depends on the applied magnetic field, the chemical shift is independent of external magnetic field strength.
 On the other hand, the resolution of NMR will increase with applied magnetic field.

+Tau scale

+In early proton NMR publications, the τ scale was also used, defined as τ = 10 ppm - δ_{TMS}.
+It fell out of use around 1970.

 Referencing methods

 Practically speaking, diverse methods may be used to reference chemical shifts in an NMR experiment, which can be subdivided into indirect and direct referencing methods.
 Indirect referencing uses a channel other than the one of interest to adjust chemical shift scale correctly, i.e. the solvent signal in the deuterium (lock) channel can be used to reference the a ^{1}H NMR spectrum.
 Both indirect and direct referencing can be done as three different procedures: